Areas of expertise

 Conducting evaluations of programmes, projects and policies, (case) studies, and supporting monitoring and evaluation

 During her long-term work in projects and short-term assignments she designed participatory monitoring and evaluation systems for management, staff and target group level.
-She emphasises a manageable and effective system which should be the result of a joint effort with the users.
+She emphasised a manageable and effective system which should be the result of a joint effort with the users.

 Facilitating processes of change through organisational (self-) assessment (audit), strategy and policy development, support to mainstreaming, and capacity building

 Capacity building is more than providing knowledge, insight and skills through training.
-Verona Groverman’s training are designed to impact the work of men and women participating in the learning process and the functioning of the organisation in which they work.
-She prefers a sandwich model intertwining training and reflection sessions with practical work and coaching to make the effect more sustainable.
+Verona Groverman’s training were designed to impact the work of men and women participating in the learning process and the functioning of the organisation in which they work.
+She preferred a sandwich model intertwining training and reflection sessions with practical work and coaching to make the effect more sustainable.
 She is a strong team player with creative involvement of male and female participants and stakeholders.

 Focused areas of expertise

-Verona Groverman has built up extensive knowledge, skills and experience in addressing gender equality issues.
+Verona Groverman built up extensive knowledge, skills and experience in addressing gender equality issues.
 She is experienced in gender analysis and assessment, gender planning, assessing and addressing organisational and institutional gender aspects, and monitoring and evaluation from a gender perspective.
 She is familiar with the practical implementation of gender equality in projects, programmes and organisations.

 Various organisations in other sectors requested Verona Groverman to carry out an evaluation or study, for example, concerning the situation of labourers in industries, ICT and HIV/AIDS.